Searching for a source of difference in Gaussian graphical models: Biological validation

-One of the most common aims in omics settings is the identification of genes that are differentially expressed between two or more biological conditions.
-To this aim, the most powerful multivariate methods use biological knowledge to define sets of functionally related genes \citep{goeman2004global, hummel2008globalancova,tsai2009multivariate}, which are then passed on to tools able to detect differential expression/co-expression of genes.
-Indeed, a large body of experimentally obtained knowledge regarding relations between genes is available, and usually stored in the form of diagrams called pathways \citep{kanehisa:2000}.

-Coupling the biological knowledge stored in pathways with the potential of graphical models to efficiently represent structures of dependence, led \citet{massa2010gene} to the formulation of a topological approach to gene set analysis, that transforms pathways into undirected graphs and models them as Gaussian graphical models.
-Within this pathway-centered framework, the problem of investigating differential expression/co-expression between two conditions is phrased as testing of equality of the mean/variance parameters of the distribution of two graphical models with the same graphical structure, the one representing the pathway.

-Once the hypothesis of distribution equality is rejected, a biological explanation for the dysregulation is usually searched for.
-Translating detected dysregulations into claims about their origin is a challenging task.
+Genes and gene products cluster into functionally connected pathways, i.e. networks of biological interactions that describe their basic dynamics \citep{kanehisa:2000}.
+A large literature has developed around the problem of detecting statistically significant dysregulations of pathways in different experimental conditions \citep{goeman2004global, hummel2008globalancova,tsai2009multivariate}, but translating detected dysregulations into claims about their origin is a challenging task.
 Chromosomal rearrangements offer a possible explanation.
 Chromosome rearrangements initiate various alterations of the regulation of gene expression through a variety of different mechanisms.
 For this reason, when comparing populations with and without a given gene rearrangement, sound inferential tools usually flag most pathways including genes with the rearrangement as statistically different.
 What we should expect from tools calibrated to detect the source of dysregulation is that they go as close as possible to the rearranged genes.
-This is the reason why we consider known chromosomal rearrangements ideal case studies to explore the power of our procedure on real, complex and noisy data.
+This is the reason why we consider known chromosomal rearrangements as ideal case studies to explore the power of our procedure on real, complex and noisy data.